-Download the LOC-I Accident Analysis Report (pdf) to get an evaluation of the risk factors from recent LOC-I accidents and information designed to aid industry in the implementation of mitigation strategies.
+The LOC-I Accident Analysis Report (pdf) details evaluations of the risk factors from recent LOC-I accidents to support the implementation of mitigation strategies.

-This interactive PDF report is organized in a way to provide dynamic environment data from 64 LOC-I accidents that occurred over the last 10 years, spanning from 2009 through 2018.
-This report contains embedded interactive Excel graphs and is written to support a user-friendly methodology to analyze and visualize LOC-I accident data and to identify patterns, trends, comparisons between data selections.
+It provides dynamic environment data from 64 LOC-I accidents that occurred between 2009 and 2018.
+It offers a user-friendly methodology to analyze and visualize LOC-I accident data and to identify patterns, trends, comparisons between data selections.

 Tips: download and save a copy of the report before opening with Adobe Acrobat.
 The embedded MsExcel graphs are compatible with Microsoft Office 2013, 2016 and Office 365.
 Close any opened excel files after viewing to maintain optimum performance.

 LOC-I prevention - from aircraft design to pilot training

 LOC-I is very broad accident category.
 This makes it difficult to produce a single, effective guidance document to help prevent LOC-I.